-It is not permitted for any employer, whether it be in private industry or a government organization, to dismiss you simply because you are bankrupt.
-The employer may not alter the terms of your employment because of your bankruptcy.
+It’s not lawful for any employer to dismiss you simply because of bankruptcy.
+Moreover, an employer cannot alter the terms of your employment because of it.
 This means they cannot cut your pay, demote you, or reduce your responsibilities.
-Bankruptcy cannot be grounds for any of those things.

-If you are fired just after your employer learns of your bankruptcy, and they have no other genuine reason for your dismissal, then you may have a case against them.
+If you’re laid off just after your employer learns of your bankruptcy, and they have no other genuine reason for your dismissal, then you may have a case against them.
 Be sure to seek the help of an experienced attorney if you feel that you’re in this situation.

-If you had a wage garnishment during the period prior to bankruptcy, then your employer may be notified and told that the garnishment must consequently cease, your employer will find out about your bankruptcy.
+If you had a wage garnishment during the period prior to bankruptcy, then your employer may be notified and told that the garnishment must consequently cease.
+Your employer will then be aware of your bankruptcy.

 Chapter 13 Payments

-In some jurisdictions, when a chapter 13 bankruptcy is filed, the judge may order that your Chapter 13 payments are deducted from your wages directly, so they can be sent to the bankruptcy court by your employer.
-Your employer then becomes part of the bankruptcy process and will be fully aware of your status.
+With a wage order when a Chapter 13 bankruptcy is filed, the judge may order that your payments are deducted from your wages directly.
+As a result, they can be sent to the trustee by your employer.
+They then become part of the bankruptcy process and will be fully aware of your status.

 Debts To Your Employer